Supplier Code of Conduct Principles & Expectations

 Working Conditions.
 Suppliers must provide all workers with access to clean toilets and potable water.
 Workers must also have access to sanitary food preparation, storage, and dining areas.
 If residential facilities are provided, they must be safe and sanitary.

-Freedom of Associations.
+Freedom of Association.
 Suppliers must respect workers’ rights to freely choose to join associations, organizations, and trade unions, and to bargain collectively, as permitted by local laws or regulations.

 Antidiscrimination.
 Suppliers must promote a workplace free from discrimination.
 They must not discriminate against any worker based on age, ethnic origin, disability, national origin, gender, marital status, physical appearance, pregnancy, religion, race, sexual orientation, or union association in hiring or other employment practices.